Toggle menu

 • you spend a lot of time in hospital

-• you would rather the council arranged your care
+• you would rather the council arrange your care

-If you're not confident about keeping records or managing the people who care for you, your local council should be able to provide support.
+If you're not confident about keeping records or managing the people who care for you, the council should be able to provide support.

 The Money Advice Service has information about setting up a trust.